ishaan2304/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe

-This repository contains a simple, browser-based implementation of the classic Tic-Tac-Toe game.
+This repository contains a simple, browser-based implementation of the classic Tic-Tac-Toe game mainly with JS.
 Built entirely with HTML, CSS, and JavaScript, it's a fun and interactive way to enjoy this timeless game.

 ## Screenshots